 The current conditions in the US are a little off the edge for couples.
-They have been through a rough patch lately.
+They have been through a rough patch lately and needed to take marriage counseling.

 Especially after the pandemic had hit, many lost their jobs.
 The shortage of finances, loss of work, and other pressures greatly impacted the married couples.